Searching ...

 Tampa Bay Region skyline view

 Tampa Bay proper includes Hillsborough and Pinellas Counties.
-It’s the heart of the metro with the three key cities: Tampa, St. Petersburg, and Clearwater.
+It’s the heart of the metro with three key cities: Tampa, St. Petersburg, and Clearwater.
 Tampa sits at the northern end of Tampa Bay.
 St. Petersburg is at the end of the Pinellas peninsula, while Clearwater is central to Pinellas County’s coast.

 Citrus Park